 A study will be made of ballistics, bullet weight, and powder charges.
 Students will assemble reloading components into rifle, handgun, and shotgun ammunition.
 Installation of sights including one-piece mounts, two-piece mounts, side mounts, and target blocks will be studied.
 The student will learn to install receiver sights and open sights, and cut dovetails.
 The proper techniques in the use of drilling, tapping, soft soldering, and silver soldering will be taught.
 Shotgun beads and the use of the bore sight will be covered.
+Prerequisite: none

-CSM 1006 BARREL THREADING AND CHAMBERING
+GSM 1006 BARREL THREADING AND CHAMBERING 3 0 9 6

 The course will provide students with background information on manufacturing procedures for barrels.
 The proper procedures for threading, setting the shoulder/shoulders, chambering, and head spacing to + zero tolerances are covered.
-Crowning, taper turning, contouring, and extractor cuts will be included:
+Crowning, taper turning, contouring, and extractor cuts will be included.

-GSM 1007 STOCK MAKING: THROUGH BOLT STYLE
+GSM 1007 STOCK MAKING: THROUGH BOLT STYLE 2 0 9 5

 The design and layout of stocks along with proper wood selections will be taught.
-The student will be required to build by hand one stock and forearm for the through bolt style receiver.
+The student will be required to build by hand one stock and forearm for the through bolt style. receiver.
 Forearm construction will include standard or beavertail styles.
-Prerequisite: none